-Willa Dean Lowery Fund to Support Research in the Natural Sciences
+Willa Dean Lowery Grants to Support Research in the Natural Sciences

 The Willa Dean Lowery Fund supports faculty research in the natural sciences to advance the teacher-scholar role by encouraging proposals for innovation in scientific research.
-The fund is made possible through the continued generosity of longstanding Stetson patron Dr. Willa Dean Lowery '48.
-Through her support of the natural sciences, Stetson University has bestowed Lowery Grants for meritorious scientific research projects, several of which have garnered national recognition.
+The fund is made possible through the generosity of the late Stetson patron Dr. Willa Dean Lowery '48.
+Through her support of the natural sciences, Stetson University has bestowed Willa Dean Lowery Grants for meritorious scientific research projects, several of which have garnered national recognition.

 Call for Proposals